Code-Institute-Submissions/MS3_GoBooks/README.md

 ### W3 HTML Validator
 The [W3C Markup Validation](https://validator.w3.org/) was used to ensure HTML met the necessary standards.

+**The validator found issue with the use of Jinja, but as this is paramount to the site, these issues were discarded.**

+#### 404

+* Validator confirmed **no errors or warnings to show**.

+#### Add Book Page

+* Error: Attribute type not allowed on element select at this point.
+   From line 43, column 25; to line 43, column 104

+   To fix: Deleted forbidden attribute

+* Error: Attribute pattern not allowed on element textarea at this point.
+   From line 64, column 25; to line 66, column 100

+   To fix: Deleted forbidden attribute

+#### Add Review Page

+* Error: Attribute pattern not allowed on element textarea at this point.
+   From line 14, column 25; to line 16, column 100

+   To fix: Deleted forbidden attribute

+#### Base HTML

+* Validator confirmed **no errors or warnings to show**.

+#### Book Page

+* Validator confirmed **no errors or warnings to show**.

+#### Edit Book Page

+* Error: Attribute value not allowed on element select at this point.
+   From line 47, column 24; to line 47, column 122

+   To fix: Deleted forbidden attribute

+#### Edit Profile Page

+* Error: Attribute value not allowed on element select at this point.
+   From line 36, column 25; to line 36, column 144

+   To fix: Deleted forbidden attribute

+* Error: Attribute type not allowed on element select at this point.
+   From line 36, column 25; to line 36, column 144

+   To fix: Deleted forbidden attribute

+ #### Edit Review Page

+* Error: Attribute type not allowed on element textarea at this point.
+   From line 14, column 25; to line 16, column 100

+   To fix: Deleted forbidden attribute

+* Error: Attribute type not allowed on element select at this point.
+   From line 22, column 21; to line 22, column 135

+   To fix: Deleted forbidden attribute

+#### Index homepage

+* Error: Element p not allowed as child of element button in this context.
+(Suppressing further errors from this subtree.)
+   From line 27, column 116; to line 27, column 14

+   To fix: Deleted p tag and included icon within button.

+#### Library Page

+* Error: Element p not allowed as child of element button in this context.
+(Suppressing further errors from this subtree.)
+   From line 20, column 111; to line 20, column 136

+   To fix: Deleted p tag and included icon within button.

+#### Login Page

+* Validator confirmed **no errors or warnings to show**.

+#### Lucky Dip Page

+* Error: An img element must have an alt attribute, except under certain conditions.
+   From line 19, column 25; to line 19, column 147

+   To fix: Alt tag added.

+#### Members Page

+* Validator confirmed **no errors or warnings to show**.

+#### Profile Page

+* Error: An img element must have an alt attribute, except under certain conditions.
+   From line 49, column 41; to line 49, column 133

+   To fix: Alt tag added.

+#### Register Page

+* Error: Attribute type not allowed on element select at this point.
+   From line 53, column 25; to line 53, column 99

+   To fix: Deleted forbidden attribute

+#### View Member Page

+* Error: An img element must have an alt attribute, except under certain conditions.
+   From line 54, column 41; to line 54, column 133

+   To fix: Alt tag added.

+#### What's Hot Page

+* Error: An img element must have an alt attribute, except under certain conditions.
+   From line 18, column 25; to line 18, column 117

+   To fix: Alt tag added.

 ### Jigsaw CSS Validator
 [Jigsaw](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS code used in the project.

+* Validator confirmed **Document checking completed.
+No errors or warnings to show.**

 ### JSHint JS Validator
 [JS Hint](https://jshint.com/) was used to validate JavaScript code used in the project.

+* Validator confirmed **There is only one function in this file.
+It takes no arguments.
+This function contains 6 statements.
+Cyclomatic complexity number for this function is 1.**

 ### PEP8 Python Validator
 [PEP8](http://pep8online.com/) was used to validated Python code used in this project.

+* Validator confirmed **All right**

 ---